 What does the french thinker Michel Foucault have in common with the Unix philosophy?
 Not much.
 But Foucault and the Unix Philosophy have a similar view on power interpreted in a very wide sense, as well as a comparable view on the nature of distributed power.
-Two very different contexts, but similar ideas.
+Two very different contexts, but a similar set of ideas.

 The Unix Philosophy is outlined, for instance, in The Unix Programming Environment by Kernighan and Pike, and by Eric S. Raymond in The Art of Unix programming.
 There is no lengthy proclamation of intent, only short explanations.